deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 ## Overview

-Instead of submitting signed VAAs to Solana, guardians instead broadcast them on the gossip network and persist the signed VAAs locally.
+Instead of submitting signed VAAs to Solana, phylaxs instead broadcast them on the gossip network and persist the signed VAAs locally.

 Phylaxs that failed to observe the message (and therefore cannot reconstruct the VAA) will verify the broadcasted signed VAA and persist it as if they had observed it.

 A public API endpoint is added to phylaxd, exposing an API which allows clients to retrieve the signed VAA for any (chain, emitter, sequence) tuple.
 Phylaxs can use this API to serve a public, load-balanced public service for web wallets and other clients to use.

-Clients will rely on public API endpoints operated by different guardian node operators or third party service providers when polling for signed VAA messsages.
+Clients will rely on public API endpoints operated by different phylax node operators or third party service providers when polling for signed VAA messsages.

 ## Detailed Design